MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/get-started-tutorial-1-prepare-environment.md

    If you work under a "trust but verify" mindset, you'll want to know where your configuration files are stored and what they contain.
 The configuration file itself is located at `$AZURE_CONFIG_DIR/config`.
 The default value of `AZURE_CONFIG_DIR` is `$HOME/.azure` on Linux and macOS, and `%USERPROFILE%\.azure` on Windows.
 Find your config file now and see what it contains.

-A key take-way from this step is that configuration settings are user-specific.

 ## Get more detail

 Do you want more detail on one of the topics covered in this tutorial step?
 Use the links in this table to learn more.